potetm/fusebox/README.md

 ### What is a Fault Tolerance Library?
 A fault tolerance library is a collection of utilities designed to keep your system running in the face of latency and errors.
-They help keep your application up and running, _and_ they help ensure that your application doesn't overwhelm another part of the system.
+Those utilities help keep your application up and running, _and_ they help ensure that your application doesn't overwhelm another part of the system.

 If your application makes or receives network calls, you probably want to be using a fault tolerance library.